Ivan Zorin

 IronOS by Ralim

-Open Source Firmware for Smart Soldering Irons from Pine64, Miniware/Morningtools and Sequre.
+Open Source Firmware for Soldering Hardware from Pine64, Miniware/Morningtools, and Sequre.

 I joined this project with a couple of patches to improve the experience with my TS80P, but definitely have found way much more than just that, such as a lot of wonderful people & very interesting knowledge from them.
 Gained skills are (but not limited to):